 Puy lentils are a great source of protein and really filling so when I saw this salad on Dale Pinnock’s website, I had to share it with you here.
 Butternut squash and feta cheese make this salad more flavoursome and although this is perfect for winter, you can also try it in other seasons.

-For a recipe, visit The Medicinal Chef website.
+For a recipe, visit this page.

 Warm millet salad and avocado stuffed with hummus